jbampton/book-list/README.md

 #### Chess Player's Bible - Illustrated strategies for staying ahead of the game

-A quality gift for any chess player this ring bound hard cover book uses color well.
-288 pages, 2014, Second Edition, A QUARTO Book.
+A quality gift for any chess player this ring bound medium size hard cover book uses color well.
+It features large three dimensional colored diagrams and its spaced out layout makes it easy to read.
+Totalling 288 pages, 2014, Second Edition, A QUARTO Book.

 - https://www.quartoknows.com